-8.5.5 Donor financial reporting
+8.5.6 Donor financial reporting

 Most donors require Sightsavers to provide a report on expenditure as a condition of providing funds.
 The format and frequency of these reports is specified in the signed agreements between Sightsavers and the donors.
 Every donor financial report should be based on a download of transactions recorded against the donor fund code from SUN, showing how each of these transactions is allocated to a donor budget line.
-Reports are produced by the FSSM in each office and reviewed by the programme team and CD before submission to the relevant Project Finance and Risk Officer for review.
+Reports are produced by the FSSM in each office and reviewed by the programme team and CD before submission to the relevant Project Finance and Risk Advisor for review.
 Where variance explanations are required, these should be prepared jointly by programme and finance staff from the CO, ensuring that they agree with the narrative reporting to be submitted to the donor.

-For many of Sightsavers projects, the donor is internal and the reports are supported through MyCLAIMS (see NTD chapter 9).
+For many of Sightsavers projects, the donor is internal and the organisational reporting template is used.
+In some cases, reports are supported through MyCLAIMS (see NTD chapter 9).
+A financial reporting tool is used in a similar way linking from transactions to budget lines for upload into MyCLAIMS.

-8.5.6 Re-budgeting
+8.5.7 Re-budgeting

 Projects are rarely implemented exactly as originally planned and so it is necessary to periodically review the plans and budgets.
 As a minimum, this should happen once per year as part of the organisational planning process (see 8.3 above).
-The log frame, implementation plan and budget should all be reviewed and updated to reflect the realities of implementation.
+The logframe, implementation plan and budget should all be reviewed and updated to reflect the realities of implementation.
 The revised figures included in the FMF should match the updated project budget.